 Views of the Hughenden Manor estate

-This is a 5.6 miles (9.0 kilometres) walk that explores the countryside of the Hughenden Estate and Downley Common, and which takes you to ten different views of Hughenden Manor and the surrounding Chiltern countryside.
+This is a 5.6 mile walk which gives you ten different views of Hughenden Manor and the surrounding Chilterns countryside.

 How to follow the walk

-This walk is not waymarked on site however, you can follow it on any hand-held device or you can print out a copy to bring with you from home.
+This walk is not waymarked however, you can follow it on a hand-held device or print out a copy to use as you walk.

 National Trust carpark at St Michael and All Angels Church

 Start from the National Trust information board by the car park at St. Michael and All Angels Church.
 Turn right through the Church yard and then continue uphill parallel to the road.
 Just before you reach a gate, turn left, following the boundary of the park until you reach brick wall (a ha-ha) on your right, above which you will see the east side of Hughenden Manor through a broad gap in the trees.
 When you reach the ha-ha, turn around for your first view.